 Preheat oven to 350.

-In the bowl of a stand mixer, combine butter, sugar, almond paste, oil, and salt.
+In the bowl of a stand mixer, combine butter, sugar, almond paste, and oil.
 (Reserve the butter wrappers for Step 3.)
 Beat on high speed for 5 minutes, or until mixture is light and fluffy.

 While the butter mixture beats, prepare three 13x9 baking pans.
 Using the butter wrappers, grease the pans.
 Then line each pan with wax paper or parchment paper.